 Using Solfege to Identify Major and Minor Triads

 Listening to triads can be overwhelming for your brain, as there are three different pitches to account for.
+However, solfege can help!
 The best starting point is to listen to arpeggios.

 Arpeggios or arpeggiated chords are simply the tones of a triad played one at a time.
 Instead of three simultaneous tones, you will hear each tone separately.